learn-co-curriculum/dsc-effect-sizes/README.md

 * Calculate standardized effect size using Cohen's d statistic
 * Visualize and Interpret the $d$ value as size of effect

-### Introduction to Effect Size
+## Introduction to Effect Size

-'Effect size' is used to quantify the *size of the difference* between two groups under observation.
-Effect sizes are easy to calculate, understand and apply to any measured outcome and is this approach is applicable to a multitude of study domains.
+Effect size' is used to quantify the *size of the difference* between two groups under observation.
+Effect sizes are easy to calculate, understand and apply to any measured outcome and is applicable to a multitude of study domains.
 It is highly valuable towards quantifying the *effectiveness of a particular intervention, relative to some comparison*.
 Measuring effect size allows scientists to go beyond the obvious and simplistic, *'Does it work or not?'* to the far more sophisticated, *'How well does it work in a range of contexts?'*.

 [More on effect size](https://www.slideshare.net/gaetanlion/effect-size-presentation)

-#### P-value vs. Effect Size
+### P-value vs. Effect Size

 Effect size measurement places its emphasis on the effect size only, unlike statistical significance which combines effect size and sample size, thus promoting a more scientific approach towards knowledge accumulation.
 Effect size is therefore routinely used towards **Meta-Analysis** i.e. for combining and comparing estimates from different studies conducted on different samples.